hazelcast/hazelcast/hazelcast-documentation/src/ManagementCenter.md

 #### Installation

-Basically you will deploy `mancenter`-*version*`.war` application into your Java web server and then tell Hazelcast nodes to talk to that web application.
+There are two choices to install Hazelcast Management Center.
+Either you will deploy `mancenter`-*version*`.war` application into your Java application server / container or start Hazelcast Management Center directly from command line then tell Hazelcast nodes to talk to that web application.
 That means, your Hazelcast nodes should know the URL of `mancenter` application before they start.

 Here are the steps:

 -   Download the latest Hazelcast ZIP from [hazelcast.org](http://www.hazelcast.org/download/).

 -   ZIP contains `mancenter`-*version*`.war` file.
+    - You can directly start `mancenter`-*version*`.war` file from command line
+        ```
+        java -jar mancenter-*version*.war 8080 mancenter
+        ```
+      The above command will start Hazelcast Management Center on port 8080 with context root 'mancenter' (`http://localhost:8080/mancenter`)
-Deploy it to your web server (Tomcat, Jetty, etc.).
+    - Or deploy it to your web server (Tomcat, Jetty, etc.).
 Let us say it is running at `http://localhost:8080/mancenter`.

--   Start your web server and make sure `http://localhost:8080/mancenter` is up.
+-   After above steps make sure that `http://localhost:8080/mancenter` is up.

 -   Configure your Hazelcast nodes by adding the URL of your web app to your `hazelcast.xml`.
 Hazelcast nodes will send their states to this URL.